 Technique Tips and Tips by Stroke Type

 Note: People all have different issues to troubleshoot, but this is a general progression guide of tips.
 Generally, mostly focus on one issue at a time until it feels comfortable and natural.
 And don’t think that only drills and easy practices are for working on technique; work on technique in every set, all of the time.
 Solid technique is harder to keep in the middle of big routines, and especially on race day!

 Firstly, learn to Breathe – The key is exhaling underwater continuously.
 Exhaling continuously lets your abdomen stay relaxed, in turn allowing your other muscles to stay relaxed instead of tense.
 Very important.
-Stay in the water for longer periods instead of getting out to rest, in order to build your core abdomen muscles that will help with breathing.
-You will get less anxious about breathing as you improve, and in turn getting more relaxed (using less energy) and gain more endurance.

 Tips by Stroke Type

 - Focus first on rotating in order to breath, and don’t lift your head up out of the water, keep one goggle still in water and one out to get air.
 The head should stay in line with the body, 30-45 degree angle forward, only rotated to the side.
 The wake created by rotating the head creates a pocket of low water, allowing a breath.

 - Rotate your whole body at the waist (30 degrees), not just the torso.
 Even your legs should be paddling slightly sideways while your body is sideways, perpendicular to the pool floor.
 You could even do a drill where you only kick with your legs (hands at your sides), and you rotate on each side.

 - Stretch your arm as far out forward as possible on each stroke.
 Don’t worry about strength or speed too early, just get used to stretching and rotating your body.